DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/github-actions-and-browserstack.md

 {% endraw %}

-> Note the additional pair of single quotes.
+> Note the additional pair of single quotes in the `args` section.
 The BrowserStack configuration string includes a space, which can be interpreted as a separator by the command line.

 **Note**: A full list of available BrowserStack configurations can be obtained through the console.
 First, provide your credentials by exporting them: